There are few BBQ or grilling main courses that command more attention than this one. Now learn how to cook a whole hog the way the pros do it!

-But before you commit, keep this in mind: It is a lot of work.
+But before you commit to smoking a whole hog, keep this in mind: It is a lot of work.
 If you screw up you are embarrassed in front of a large crowd, and it is easy to screw up.
 But most importantly, keep in mind that this is not the best way to cook pork.
-There are lean tender muscles like the loin and tenderloin that are best at about 145°F, and tough sinewy knots of muscles like the shoulders and hams that won't get tender until they hit 200°F or so.
+There are lean tender muscles like the loin and tenderloin that are best at about 145°F, and tough sinewy knots of muscles like the shoulders and hams that won’t get tender until they hit 200°F or so.
 What you end up doing is cooking everything to the higher number and then shredding it, dousing it with sauce, mix in some crunchy skin, and have a massive pile of pulled pork.

 But when it comes to whole hog, there is no place that takes it as seriously as the folks in the Carolinas.
 When you order “barbecue” in the eastern parts of North or South Carolina, you are usually ordering chopped meat from a whole hog, and many joints in the Southeast feature a “Pig Pickin'”, a sumptuous buffet featuring a whole hog on display.
 You just sidle up to the table and pluck off whatever you want.
 When lunch is over, there is nothing but a few bones.
 Even the skin is gone because, when it is cooked the way I describe below, fabulously crisp “cracklins” become an essential part of the feast.

 Hog roasting is a time consuming meticulous process that requires vigilance and more than one person.
 But there is no meal you can serve that is more impressive.
 And if you don’t want to cook a monster hog, you can cook a suckling pig.
 I describe the methods below.

 If you want to serve a whole hog, you have several options:

 If you rent a pit, consider gas.
 Gas pits are really easy to control, and you can still add wood for smoke.
 Charcoal and wood require non-stop vigilance.